JetSetIlly/relocateBB/README.md

 ACE-Driver:
 ; driver name should always begin with the string "DPCp " (including the space) ;
-; it should also include a version string of the form "vX.Y" where X and Y are ; integers
+; it should also include a version string of the form "vX.YY" where X and YY are ; integers
 ;
 ; nothing else should be included in the driver name apart from whitespace ;
 ; finally, the driver name should be exactly string 16 chars wide exactly ;                "                "
             dc.b "DPCp v1.0       "
 ```

 **NOTE**: The version string is `DPCp` and not `DPC+` in order to distinguish it from DPC+ binaries compiled for the Harmony type cartridges.
 Failure to distinguish the two types of binary would likely result in confusion.